This page is being constantly updated with the latest information regarding travel to Greece

-- According to the shipping ministry, you can board only after presenting either: a Covid-19 vaccination certificate (proof of vaccination completed 14 days prior to travel) – a negative rapid test (PCR) result conducted 72 hours before travel – a negative antigen test or self-test done in the last 24 hours before the trip – or a Covid-19 recovery certificate.
+- According to the Greek shipping ministry’s latest guidance, you can board only after presenting either: 1. a Covid-19 vaccination certificate (proof of vaccination completed 14 days prior to travel) 2. a negative rapid test (PCR) result conducted 72 hours before travel 3. a negative antigen test or self-test done in the last 24 hours before the trip 4. a Covid-19 recovery certificate with relative test.
 Make sure the company that books your ticket declares the self-test results here.
 This applies to all passengers Greeks or foreigners over the age of 5.

 - Sit outside

 - maintain distancing (1.5-2 meters – about 6ft – away from fellow travelers) at all times, including embarkation and disembarkation

 - wear a mask if you decide to sit indoors or outdoors when windy